 Keeping an eye out for Iceland’s majestic ocean giants is but one of many great adventure tours to be taken while visiting Iceland.
 Why not join us on a multi-day tour to experience as much of the land of fire and ice as possible?

-The Guide to Whale Watching in Iceland
+About Whale Watching Tours in Iceland

 The Best Whale Watching Tours in Iceland

-Whale Watching Tours in Iceland have an incredible success rate.
-With up to 24 different species swimming around the island and tour operators taking people out on boat tours all around the country your options are endless, but then one might ask; “How do you choose the best Whale Watching tour?”
+Whale watching tours in Iceland have an incredible success rate.
+With up to 24 different species swimming around the island and tour operators taking people out on boat tours all around the country, your options are endless.
+But then one might ask, “How do you choose the best Whale Watching tour?”

-First, you need to think; “Where will I be traveling to in Iceland?”
+First you need to think, “Where will I be traveling to in Iceland?”

-- Best Whale Watching Tour from Reykjavík in Winter:
+Best Whale Watching Tour from Reykjavík in Winter

 The Best Place to go Whale Watching in Iceland

-- In Eyjafjörður North Iceland
+- Eyjafjörður in North Iceland